mggg/gerrytools/docs/source/user/mgrp.rst

 interaction with the Docker container.
 Here are the basic attributes of the ``RunContainer``
 class:

-- ``configuration``: This specifies the configuration that should be used to run the chain. and is set by either the ``RecomRunnerConfig``, ``ForestRunnerConfig``, or ``SMCRunnerConfig`` classes.
+- ``configuration``: This specifies the configuration that should be used to run the chain and is set by either the ``RecomRunnerConfig``, ``ForestRunnerConfig``, or ``SMCRunnerConfig`` classes.
 - ``docker_image_name``: The name of the docker image that you would like to use to run the chain.